How lupus affects the gastrointestinal system

 If you take NSAIDs as a lupus treatment, you increase the risk of stomach damage.
 This tissue damage could cause bleeding ulcers to develop either in your stomach lining or your duodenum (where your stomach, bile duct, and pancreatic duct meet your small intestine).
 The Helicobacter pylori bacterium, which may be more common in people with lupus due to their generally higher risk for infection, can also cause ulcers.
 Medications that help prevent ulcers from developing include: Prevacid®, Prilosec®, and Cytotec.®

-Medications that help relieve upset stomach associated with NSAID use include Zantac.
+Talk to your doctor about medications that help relieve stomach upset associated with NSAID use.

 Our health educators are available to answer your questions and give you the help you need.Contact a Health Educator